When Does PTSD Go Away—Or Does It?

 Whether PTSD will go away—and if so, when—depends on several factors, including the severity of symptoms, an individual’s lifestyle and personal history, and the existence of any comorbid mental health concerns.
 A primary consideration when it comes to the duration of symptoms is whether the individual seeks treatment.
 The National Institute of Mental Health confirms that recovery times vary: “Some people recover within 6 months, while others have symptoms that last for 1 year or longer”.

 Recovery time may also depend on the nature of the trauma that brought on their PTSD.
-People who suffered traumatic events such as traffic collisions may develop symptoms similar to phobias and be treated through exposure therapy or similar methods.
+People who experienced traumatic events such as traffic collisions may develop symptoms similar to phobias and be treated through exposure therapy or similar methods.
 These individuals may be able to overcome their most severe symptoms fairly quickly, partially because they are likely exposed to their triggers regularly just by going about their usual routines.

-Another reason that it can be difficult to tell whether PTSD is gone completely is that sometimes symptoms from trauma can go away for extended periods before returning, sometimes because of a triggering event and sometimes seemingly out of nowhere.
+Another reason that it can be difficult to tell whether PTSD is gone completely is that sometimes symptoms from trauma can go away for extended periods before returning—sometimes because of a triggering event and sometimes seemingly out of nowhere.
 As a result, it can be important for people who have or have had PTSD to be open about it with people close to them and with their healthcare team.

 Getty/AnnaStills